Stay 2/Get 3rd Night FreeStay 2/Get 3rd Night Free. Must stay 3… learn more

 Discover Fun Things to Do on the River Walk

-El Tropicano Riverwalk is the perfect spot to begin your walking tour of San Antonio’s storied River Walk.
+El Tropicano Riverwalk Hotel is the perfect spot to begin your walking tour of San Antonio’s storied River Walk.
 Located on Museum Reach at the original Hugman Dam, the hotel serves as the perfect gateway to a tranquil, 1.3-mile of stretch along the banks of the San Antonio River.
 Meander to some of the city’s most outstanding local restaurants, shops and sites at the spectacular Pearl Brewery complex, home of the Culinary Institute of America.
-And if your visit falls on a weekend, don’t miss the Farmer’s Market, offering the best local and seasonal products by vendors from within a 150-mile radius of the city.
+And if your visit falls on a weekend, don’t miss the Farmer’s Market, offering the best local and seasonal products by vendors from the city and region.

 Be sure and visit the San Antonio Museum of Art, They have a collection of more than 30,000 objects representing 5,000 years of history and culture from every region of the world including important works from Egyptian, Greek and Roman antiquities, Asian art, Latin American art, and Contemporary art.